Police Chief Jeri Williams

-In 2011, Chief Williams was the recipient of the Ventura County NAACP Pioneer Award; in 2013, she was selected as one of Arizona's 48 Most Intriguing Women, and in 2016, she was recognized as California Assembly District 44 Woman of the Year for her leadership and outstanding accomplishments leading the Oxnard Police Department.
+In 2013, she was selected as one of Arizona’s 48 Most Intriguing Women, and in 2016, she was recognized as California Assembly District 44 Woman of the Year for her leadership and outstanding accomplishments leading the Oxnard Police Department.

 Chief Williams holds a Bachelor of Arts Degree in Fine Arts from Arizona State University and a Master’s Degree in Education from Northern Arizona University.

 To learn more about the Phoenix Police Department visit the More About Us page.